Ghostery-Dawn-Mac-License/Ghostery-Dawn-Mac/README.md

 ## Overview

-<a href="#">Ghostery Dawn for macOS</a> represents a comprehensive privacy browser and ad blocker solution engineered to integrate seamlessly with Mac systems.
+<a href="#">Moho Pro for macOS</a> represents a comprehensive 2D animation and motion graphics solution engineered to integrate seamlessly with Mac systems.
 Built on native frameworks and established interface conventions, it provides predictable operation that fits naturally into existing workflows.
 The design prioritizes both accessibility and depth, ensuring essential functions remain visible while advanced capabilities stay available when needed.

-During regular operation, Ghostery Dawn maintains straightforward access to primary features while exposing <a href="#">sophisticated controls</a> for users requiring detailed customization.
+During regular operation, Moho Pro maintains straightforward access to primary features while exposing <a href="#">sophisticated controls</a> for users requiring detailed customization.
 Navigation follows macOS standards with recognizable menus, keyboard shortcuts and interface elements that accelerate task completion.
 Both new users and experienced operators benefit from the consistent, stable environment that supports efficient work patterns.

 The underlying architecture leverages <a href="#">macOS core technologies</a> to deliver reliable performance across demanding operations.
 This foundation enables smooth handling of extensive processing, real‑time updates and simultaneous task execution without compromising interface responsiveness.
 System‑level integration ensures background tasks execute efficiently while maintaining fluid interaction with controls and displays.

-Professional users appreciate Ghostery Dawn's support for complex requirements through extensive configuration options, saved presets and automation capabilities.
+Professional users appreciate Moho Pro's support for complex requirements through extensive configuration options, saved presets and automation capabilities.
 Behavioral adjustments accommodate individual preferences, from modified operational intervals and custom handling rules to specialized integration protocols.
 Configuration interfaces use clear <a href="#">settings panels</a> with descriptive labels rather than cryptic command‑line parameters.

-Throughout extended use, <a href="#">Ghostery Dawn</a> establishes itself as a stable component of the macOS ecosystem.
+Throughout extended use, <a href="#">Moho Pro</a> establishes itself as a stable component of the macOS ecosystem.
 The combination of thoughtful interface design, optimized performance and sensible default configurations supports sustained productivity.
 Users develop confidence in the application's predictable behavior, secure data handling and continued compatibility as the operating system advances.

 ---